flomar/rFactor2TimeTrial/README.md

 ## Run Instructions

-The easiest way to get rFactor2TimeTrial up and running is by grabbing on of the release archives and following the INSTALL instructions.
+The easiest way to get rFactor2TimeTrial up and running is by grabbing one of the release archives and following the INSTALL instructions.